scottoffen/grapevine-legacy/README.md

 - Constant : The [message context](http://msdn.microsoft.com/en-us/library/vstudio/system.net.httplistenercontext(v=vs.110).aspx) is passed to your handler methods - you get all of the data all of the time so you can decide how best to respond.

-- Spontaneous : Grapevine searches your code for the best handler, no need to "register" new ones.
+- Spontaneous : Grapevine searches your class for the best handler, no need to "register" new ones.
 You can add files to the webroot to be served on-the-fly - no need to restart the server.
 You can even write a custom handler to shut down your server remotely!

 ##Usage##
 Grapevine provides the [HttpResponder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/HttpResponder.cs) abstract class and the [Responder](https://github.com/scottoffen/Grapevine/blob/master/Grapevine/Responder.cs) custom attribute.
-Simply create a class that extends HttpResponder, and annotate the appropriate responder methods with the Responder attribute.  **No methods to implement!**
+Simply create a class that extends HttpResponder, and annotate the appropriate handler methods with the Responder attribute.  **No methods to implement!**

-Attribute values default to Method = HttpMethod.GET and PathInfo = "/", so for a catch-all method you don't need to define anything.
+Attribute values default to Method = `HttpMethod.GET` and PathInfo = `"/"`, so for a catch-all method you don't need to define anything.

 ###Example###
-An example of a simple REST server that responds to GET requests on http://localhost:1234/foo/5678
+An example of a simple REST server that responds to GET requests on `http://localhost:1234/foo/5678`.

     using System.Net;
     using Grapevine;

-    namespace YourApplication
+    namespace SampleServer
     {
         class RestServer : HttpResponder
         {